 FRANKE: We have to create an environment where we foster new talent.
 That’s something we’re trying to do.
 We are trying to find ideas that have an international angle or that stand for quality.
 If it’s a new voice, a new writer, for example, we team them up with experienced creative talent.
 In a highly consolidated market, you have to take risks, you have to give emerging talent a chance to do something they believe is unique and you have to support them.
 That’s what we’re doing.

-TV DRAMA: What new projects are you working on?
+WS: What new projects are you working on?

 FRANKE: We teamed up with a couple of handpicked U.S. producers.
 The first show out of development is One Bad Apple with Gavin and Rebecca Scott.
 Paul Johnson from Tuvalu is producing it for us.
 It’s unique for us because we haven’t done anything like this in the past.
 There are two more shows in the pipeline also with U.S. producers.
 Like everybody else, we’re investing at an earlier stage, taking more risks, but also are becoming more involved in the creative side to make sure we get something that we can really sell.
 We also co-produce, and we help finance.

-TV DRAMA: How do you craft a windowing strategy for each title?
+WS: How do you craft a windowing strategy for each title?

 FRANKE: There is no one-size-fits-all.
 We look at what we have and determine who are the most likely candidates to greenlight something like this.
 And then we try to get feedback as early as possible.
 And then work out a strategy together with them.
 If you go to a large SVOD platform and they turn something into an original show, there isn’t much windowing you can do.
-You have to ask yourself, is it the right thing to do for the show?
+You have to ask yourself, Is it the right thing to do for the show?
 It might be, and sometimes you have to say, No, this is not what I want, we are aiming for a different type of exposure and we’d rather sell it off one by one.
 It’s always weighing the strategic value of a deal versus the commercial value.
 We talk to our producers and ask them, What are you expecting from us, besides money?
 That might be exposure or festival success or whatever, and then we craft a windowing strategy that reflects that.